MicrosoftDocs/well-architected/well-architected/saas/compute.md

 - **Autoscaling**.
 Systems need to efficiently handle varying levels of demand.
 As user traffic increases, your application resources need to scale up to maintain performance.
 When demand decreases, resources scale down to control costs without affecting user experience.
 Factors like CPU utilization, time of day, or incoming requests guide these adjustments.
 Autoscaling helps balance performance and cost and mitigates the impact of high demand on other tenants.
     > Refer to [RE:06 Recommendations for reliable scaling](/azure/well-architected/reliability/scaling).

 - **Capacity planning and compute allocation**.
 Onboarding new customers to your SaaS workload consumes resource capacity.
-Even if you scale vertically or horizontally, you eventually hit limits, such as networking or storage constraints, in your solution's scalability.
+Even if you scale vertically or horizontally, you eventually reach limits, such as networking or storage constraints, in your solution's scalability.

   > [!NOTE]
   > The [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) allows you to deploy multiple independent instances of your solution.
 It provides another scaling dimension.
 It's crucial to understand the capacity of each stamp to determine when to deploy more.
 This concept is also known as [*bin packing*](/azure/architecture/guide/multitenant/approaches/resource-organization#bin-packing).